Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 The article is by David Benton, chief executive officer of the ICN, and Lindsey Williamson, the organization’s publications director and communications officer.
 Below is a brief blog post they sent us to give readers an idea of what’s at stake—but we hope you’ll also go ahead and read their article, which raises issues that should concern us all as patients or health care professionals.—JM, senior editor

 Fake medicines are a global problem: they are reported in virtually every region of the world.
-Fake medicines may include products […]
+Fake medicines may include products with the wrong […]

 AJN June Issue: Genomic Advances in CF, LGBT Care Disparities, Denying Smokers Jobs, More